 Basically, there are two types of SMS short codes: dedicated short code and shared short code.
 The former is owned and used by one single company or organisation only.
 The latter is owned by the SMS software provider, who shares the codes between different companies and organisations.

 SMS short codes are also classified between vanity short codes and non-vanity short codes.
-Vanity short codes are specifically chosen by a company or an organisation, instead of being selected by the Common Short Code Administration (CSCA) at random.
-On the contrary, non-vanity short codes are randomly generated by CSCA, rather than being chosen by a specific company or organisation.
+Vanity codes are specifically chosen by a company or an organisation, instead of being selected by the Common Short Code Administration (CSCA) at random.
+On the contrary, non-vanity codes are randomly generated by CSCA, rather than being chosen by a specific company or organisation.

 SMS Short Code Lookup